 It takes about 30 minutes for pre-workout to kick in, but this is dependent on the active pre-workout ingredients, your metabolism, and your body’s pre-workout tolerance.

 During the time before you start exercising, simply look out for the above effects.
-If they start to kick in 5 or 10 minutes too early, then you’ll know how to adjust your timing.
+If they start to kick in 5 or 10 minutes too early, then you’ll know how to adjust your timing the next time you take your pre-workout supplement.

-Here is a rough guide you can use to estimate how long different pre-workout supplements will stay in your system.
+Here is a rough guide you can use to estimate how long different ingredients in pre-workout supplements will stay in your system.

 - Caffeine - Surprisingly, caffeine can stay in your system for up to 5 hours.
 However, this doesn’t mean that it continues to provide stimulation.
 The effects will usually start wearing off after 60 to 90 minutes.
 It doesn't matter whether it's from coffee, caffeine pills or pre-workouts, they're all the same.